Death Eater: Lucius Malfoy

 Lucius Malfoy is the head of a wealthy pure-blood wizarding family.
-He lives with his wife Narcissa Malfoy and their son Draco at the Malfoy Manor in Wiltshire.
+He lives with his wife Narcissa Malfoy and their son Draco at Malfoy Manor in Wiltshire.
 Lucius was a school governor of Hogwarts before being sacked, and has very close connections at the Ministry of Magic.
 He was educated at Hogwarts, where he was a prefect in Slytherin House.

-He debuts as the main antagonist in Harry Potter and the Chamber of Secrets, in which just before Draco and Harry's second year at Hogwarts, Lucius plants Tom Riddle's diary in Ginny Weasley's potions cauldron while she is shopping for school supplies at Flourish & Blotts, in a plot to use her to reopen the Chamber of Secrets, which would lead to attacks on Muggle-born students.
+He first appears near the beginning of Harry Potter and the Chamber of Secrets, when he plants Tom Riddle's diary in Ginny Weasley's cauldron while she is shopping for school supplies, which is part of a plot to open the Chamber of Secrets and cause harm to Muggle-born students.

 Lucius knows the diary is cleverly enchanted, but is not aware that it is a horcrux containing a part of Voldemort's soul.
 He is careless with it and punished by Voldemort himself.
 Lucius intends to use the opening of the Chamber of Secrets by Ginny to discredit her father, Arthur Weasley, and Dumbledore.
-Lucius' plans are ultimately thwarted with the help of the Malfoys' house-elf Dobby, and Harry, but not before the Chamber is opened and Lucius uses the ensuing terror (and threats to attack their families) to influence the school's Board of Governors to discredit and dismiss Dumbledore as Headmaster.
+Lucius' plans are ultimately thwarted with the help of the Malfoys' house-elf Dobby, and Harry, but not before the Chamber is opened and Lucius uses the ensuing terror to influence the school's Board of Governors to discredit and dismiss Dumbledore as Headmaster.

 After the basilisk in the Chamber of Secrets is killed, Dumbledore is reinstated as Headmaster.
 Lucius, whose part in the scheme to remove Dumbledore is exposed, is ultimately stripped of his title as a Hogwarts school governor.
+Harry gives Voldemort's diary to Malfoy wrapped in a sock and Lucius denies ownership, but throws the sock away, which Dobby catches.
+A gift of clothing ending a house-elf’s servitude, Dobby proclaims himself free which angers Lucius.
+He attempts to attack Harry with a curse, but Dobby repels him and Lucius threatens Harry about the latter's parents.

-In Harry Potter and the Goblet of Fire, when Voldemort rises again and summons his Death Eaters, Malfoy rejoins him and asserts that he had done everything he could to help his master, who however remains unimpressed.
+In Harry Potter and the Goblet of Fire, Lucius and Draco spectate the Quidditch World Cup, whilst confronting Harry, Hermione, the Weasleys and Cedric Diggory.
+When Voldemort rises again with Cedric Diggory's death and summons his Death Eaters, Malfoy rejoins him and asserts that he had done everything he could to help his master, who however remains unimpressed.
+He watches Voldemort's duel with Harry but soon Harry escapes with Cedric's body away from Voldemort.
 Harry reports Malfoy's declarations to Minister Fudge, who refuses to believe him.